 Recipes With Ginger

-Ginger in its varied forms is included in a vast array of savory dishes, spice blends, condiments, sauces, desserts, and drinks.
+Ginger, in all its versatility, appears in an array of savory dishes, spice blends, condiments, sauces, desserts, and drinks.
+It's almost impossible to list the ways in which ginger can be used in cooking.

 Ground ginger is more concentrated than fresh ginger but has less of a bite.
-The standard is 1 tablespoon of fresh ginger equals 1/4 teaspoon of ground ginger.
+If you only have ground on hand, 1 tablespoon of fresh ginger equals 1/4 teaspoon of ground ginger.
 However, this won't be appropriate for every recipe, such as in baked goods.
-In those cases, it would be better to substitute another ground spice such as pumpkin pie spice, allspice, cardamom, cinnamon, mace, or nutmeg.
+In those cases, it may be better to substitute another ground spice such as pumpkin pie spice, allspice, cardamom, cinnamon, mace, or nutmeg.
 These can also be used as a substitute for fresh ginger in a pinch.
 When making sweets, you can substitute 1/8 teaspoon of ground ginger for every tablespoon of crystallized ginger, and adjust the sugar according to taste.

 Where to Buy Ginger

-Ground ginger can be found in the spice section, sold in small bottles.
-Look for crystallized ginger in the baking section.
-You may need to go to an Asian or specialty market to find pickled ginger or preserved ginger.
+Ground ginger can be found in the spice section, sold in small jars.
+Look for crystallized ginger in the baking or bulk foods section.
+You may need to go to an Asian or specialty market to find pickled or preserved ginger.

 Fresh ginger can be found in the produce section of most grocery stores.
-Look for smooth skin with a fresh, spicy fragrance.
+Look for smooth skin with a fresh, spicy fragrance, and avoid those whose ends show signs of mold.
 Tubers should be firm and feel heavy.
-Long length is a sign of maturity, and mature rhizomes will be hotter and more fibrous.
-Avoid those with wrinkled flesh, as this is an indication of aged ginger past its prime.
-For convenience, you may find fresh ground ginger root in the produce section, available in plastic bottles that require refrigeration.
+Its length is a sign of maturity, and mature rhizomes will be hotter and more fibrous.
+Avoid those with wrinkled flesh, as this indicates the ginger is past its prime.
+Sometimes you can find fresh ground ginger root in the produce section, available in plastic bottles or tubes that require refrigeration.

 Fresh, unpeeled root should be wrapped in paper towels, placed in a plastic bag and refrigerated up to three weeks.
 It may also be tightly wrapped and frozen up to two months.
-(To use frozen ginger, slice off a piece of unthawed root.
-Re-wrap unused portion tightly and return to the freezer.)
+To use frozen ginger, slice off or grate a piece of unthawed root.

 Health Benefits of Ginger

 Ginger has traditionally been used to relieve upset stomach, motion sickness, morning sickness, and other gastrointestinal problems.
-The National Center for Complementary and Integrative Health (NCCIH), a division of the National Institutes of Health, says there is some scientific evidence that it can help with pregnancy-related nausea and vomiting, and when used with conventional anti-nausea medication, can help control nausea caused by cancer chemotherapy.
-The benefits are less clear that it can help in motion sickness and post-surgery nausea.
-While it has been studied to see if it is helpful for those with rheumatoid arthritis and osteoarthritis, the results are not clear.
+The National Center for Complementary and Integrative Health (NCCIH) says there is some scientific evidence that it can help with pregnancy-related nausea and vomiting, and can help control nausea caused by cancer chemotherapy when used with conventional anti-nausea medication.